 As companies strategize an overseas move, they must pay particular attention to compensation and benefits plans.
 The legal requirements and cultural expectations for compensation differ from country to country.
 When you work with Globalization Partners, you can access our Kiribati compensation outsourcing services to ensure your company is positioned for a successful and seamless international expansion.
-Our expert legal and HR teams will create custom compensation and benefits packages that meet the country’s regulations while giving your business a competitive hiring advantage.
+Our expert legal and HR teams will create custom compensation and benefits packages that meet the country’s regulations while giving your company a competitive hiring advantage.

 Kiribati’s Compensation Laws

 There is no official national minimum wage, but the average ranges from AUD 1.60 to 1.70 per hour.
 The government has not taken steps to implement an authorized minimum wage or a maximum working week limit.
 Employees in the public sector typically work an average of 36.25 hours per week — any time over 40 hours is eligible for overtime pay.
 The government does not regulate how many hours of overtime an employee can work.

 Compensation and benefits are typically determined on a case-by-case basis through individual employment contracts.

 Local labor laws stipulate that all employees are entitled to a range of benefits.
 These include paid time off, sick leave, and 12 weeks of paid maternity leave.
 Employees are also entitled to paid time off during national holidays or additional compensation if they are required to work on those days.

 Kiribati Benefits Management